syncfusion-content/maui-docs/MAUI/Rotator/Populating-Data.md

 ### Binding the Data with Custom Template

-[`SfRotator`](link) provides support to add a custom view as RotatorItems by designing a view inside its ItemTemplate.
-This template will be applied for all its items and its data will be binded.
+The `SfRotator` provides support to add a custom view as RotatorItems by designing a view inside its ItemTemplate.
+This template will be applied for all its items, and its data will be bound.

 {% tabs %}